mozilla/taar-experiment-v3-shield-study/docs/TESTPLAN.md

 **Eligibility test 1 (ineligible locale)**

-* Change your locale to one that is not specified in Config.jsm (for instance: Afrikaans `af`)
+* Change your locale to one that is not specified in studySetup.js (for instance: Afrikaans `af`)
 * Install the add-on as per above
 * Verify that the study does not run